Core display classes

 The following classes, which are not in the openfl.display package, are subclasses of the DisplayObject class:

 - The TextField class, included in the openfl.text package, is a display object for text display and input.
-For more information, see Basics of Working with text.
+For more information, see Using the TextField class.

 The following classes in the openfl.display package extend the DisplayObject class, but you cannot create instances of them.
 Instead, they serve as parent classes for other display objects, combining common functionality into a single class.